mhsiddiqui/django-bongpy/README.md

 |   1  |   0   |

 ### Json
-A valid json is required when config type is selected as Json.
+A valid json is required when the config type is selected as Json.

 ### Date
 Date should be in `YYYY-MM-DD` format.
 It will be converted to `datetime.date` object.